 "I must have left them on the train."
 She sniffled.
 "It's not like I had time to get myself together before you pushed me out of the damn thing."

-But that didn't mean he could tolerate her, let alone like her.
+That still didn't mean he could tolerate her, let alone like her.
 At all.

 That was also, well...ridiculous.

-Dimitri quickly extracted his hand and tugged off his gloves, knowing that Anya would somehow make him regret what he was about to do.
+Dimitri quickly extracted his hand and tugged off his gloves, knowing Anya would somehow make him regret what he was about to do.

 "What are you doing?" she demanded when he grabbed her wrist and slapped them into her palm.